 (4) The Commission may amend or revoke the code or revoke it and substitute another code for it.

-(5) The Commission shall cause the code, and any amendment or substituted code or any revocation of a code, to be published in the Industrial Gazette for public information.
+(5) The Commission must cause the code, and any amendment or substituted code or any revocation of a code, to be published in the Industrial Gazette for public information.

 (6) In this section —